jesse-curran/project-portfolio/README.md

 Welcome to my project portfolio!

-As seen on my resume you can find my main three public projects here:
+As seen on my resume you can find my three public projects here:
 1) Caddie AI
 2) Time Series Forecast
 3) Finance Automation